How to copy edit: 10 essential copy editing tips

 You may be so close to your products and services that you unintentionally use jargon to talk about them, or you forget to explain concepts that seem simple to you.
 These are especially common issues when it comes to B2B content.

-Your readers need to be able to understand your content for it to make an impact.
+Your audience needs to be able to understand your content for it to make an impact.
 Part of knowing how to copy edit involves ensuring every sentence reads clearly.
 It’s helpful to read your content out loud so you can see how much it differs from the way you’d actually talk about a topic.
 A conversational tone is always best.

 4. Edit for active language